pusher/pusher-http-dotnet/README.md

 Registering at <http://pusher.com> and use the application credentials within your app as shown below.

-Comprehensive documenation can be found at <http://pusher.com/docs/>.
+Comprehensive documentation can be found at <http://pusher.com/docs/>.

 ## Installation